cosc-course-starter-codes/COSC-A319-A6-ip-subnetter-supernetter/README.md

 about why they exist, including expected inputs and outputs with data types.

-In this repo, you will find an `index.js` file, where you can import and re-export any objects or functions your library needs to provide as part of its public interface, as well as a `lib` folder, in which you can put your files for each class you create and export.
+In this repo, you will find an `index.js` file, where the classes you are expected to create are imported and re-exported.
+You may choose to augment this with any other objects or funcitons your library needs to provide as part of its public interface, however you should not need to.
+You will also find a `lib` folder, in which there are two empty JavaScript files -- one for each class you will create and export.

 #### A note on working with binary in JavaScript